peteroupc/Numbers/docs/PeterO.Numbers.EFloatExtras.md

  * <i>ed2</i>: The second logical operand to the logical AND operation.

- * <i>ec</i>: A context that specifies the maximum precision of arbitrary-precision numbers.
+ * <i>ec</i>: An arithmetic context to control the maximum precision of arbitrary-precision numbers.
 If a logical operand passed to this method has more bits than the maximum precision specified in this context, the operand's most significant bits that exceed that precision are discarded.
 This parameter can be null.

 <b>Return Value:</b>